karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PermissionGroupHasPermissionApiInterface/deletePermissionGroupHasPermissionByPermissionGroupIdAndPermissionId.md

-PermissionGroupHasPermissionApiInterface::deletePermissionGroupHasPermissionByPermissionGroupIdAndPermissionId — Deletes the permissionGroupHasPermission identified by the given permission_group_id and permission_id.
+PermissionGroupHasPermissionApiInterface::deletePermissionGroupHasPermissionByPermissionGroupIdAndPermissionId — Deletes the permission group has permission identified by the given permission_group_id and permission_id.